Diving (sport): Dive positions

 These positions are referred to by the letters A, B, C and D respectively.

 Additionally, some dives can be started in a flying position.
 The body is kept straight with the arms extended to the side, and the regular dive position is assumed at about half the dive.

 Difficulty is rated according to the Degree of Difficulty of the dives.
 Some divers may find pike easier in a flip than tuck, and most find straight the easiest in a front/back dive, although it is still rated the most difficult because of the risk of overrotation.

-An armstand dive may have a higher degree of difficulty outdoors compared to indoors as wind can destabilize the equilibrium of the diver.
+An armstand dive may have a higher degree of difficulty outdoors compared to indoors as wind can destabilise the equilibrium of the diver.

 Dive numbers

 In competition, the dives are referred to by a schematic system of three- or four-digit numbers.
 The letter to indicate the position is appended to the end of the number.

 The first digit of the number indicates the dive group as defined above.

 For groups 1 to 4, the number consists of three digits and a letter of the alphabet.
 The third digit represents the number of half-somersaults.
 The second digit is either 0 or 1, with 0 representing a normal somersault, and 1 signifying a "flying" variation of the basic movement (i.e. the first half somersault is performed in the straight position, and then the pike or tuck shape is assumed).
 No flying dive has been competed at a high level competition for many years.